Bradbev/qgrep/README.markdown

 - useTrigrams: true/false.
 Enables or disables trigram usage.
 Defaults to true.
 Search is much faster & building is about twice as slow.

+### Hit Colouring
+Qgrep tries to mimic grep's hit colouring when output is directed to a TTY.
+The hit colour is set to the `QGREP_COLOUR` or `GREP_COLOR` environment variables.
+See
+[ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code) for the colour strings.
+For example, "1;31;1" will highlight hits in red.
+When using Qgrep with the Emacs grep command highlighting should work automatically.

 ## How QGrep works
 Before version 1.3.3 qgrep only had one search algorithm, fast brute force.